wstlabs/nycgis-property-identifiers/README.rst

 as proper database keys, due to their non-uniqueness).
-But this is actually OK (or OK enough) in practice, because in context they're usually used in association with a BBL; so as a composite key what the degenerate BIN means is "the building on this lot" or "the *other* building on this lot (besides the one with a non-degenerate BIN).
+But this is actually OK (or OK enough) in practice, because in context they're usually used in association with a BBL; so as a composite key what the degenerate BIN means is "the building on this lot" or "the *other* building on this lot" (besides the one with a non-degenerate BIN).

 In any case they're always 7 digits.